-Capoeira is a martial art infused dance, which is thought to have originated in the 16th century in Brazil.
+Capoeira is martial art infused dance, which is thought to have originated in the 16th century in Brazil.
 Although today capoeira has become somewhat omnipresent with the booming popularity of street acrobatics such as parkour, its history remains mysterious.
 Discover the story of this 500 year old martial art, and explore the best places to experience capoeira in Brazil.

 Hidden in the musical and rhythmical elements of the form, violent kicks were disguised as passionate dance movements, and its combination of a mixture of West African cultures saved it from being identified as an attempt to preserve any specific tradition.
 As such, capoeira came to life as a survival tool, not only of self-defense, but also of cultural identity.

 Using capoeira, many slaves escaped their masters and formed rebellion groups known as Quilombos, creating communities outside of Portuguese control.
 These communities stood as strongholds against the Portuguese, and many are famous for the courageous defenses they put up.
 Palmares is the most famous of these, and is thought to have been home to over 10,000 people.
 Although there are few historical documents, it is believed that capoeira was a vital part of their defense and cultural practice.

-Using fake names to avoid identification and concealing weapons such as razor sharp barber blades, some gangs were trained in the art of capoeira and caused many problems throughout Brazil.
-Consequentially capoeira was outlawed nationally in 1890, and those seen practicing it suffered severe consequences, such as death or having their Achilles heel severed.
-During this era stories that both romanticized and vilified capoeira masters became widespread; one such figure was Nascimento Grande, whose legend portrays him as almost invincible.
+Using fake names to avoid identification, and concealing weapons such as razor sharp barber blades, some gangs were trained in the art of capoeira and caused problems throughout Brazil.
+Consequentially capoeira was outlawed nationally in 1890, and those seen practicing it suffered severe consequences, such as death or having their Achilles tendon severed.
+During this era stories that both romanticized and vilified capoeira masters became widespread; one such figure was Nascimento Grande, whom legends portray as virtually invincible.

 Capoeira survived the near extinction it faced from illegality, and it was Mestre Bimba from Salvador, one of the last cities where capoeira was still practiced, who rekindled the popularity of this art form.
-Presenting the cultural significance of capoeira while also highlighting the attention it gained from tourists, Bimba successfully convinced Brazilian authorities of the cultural value of the art and was allowed to open the first capoeira school in 1932, although not under the name of capoeira as this was still illegal).
+Presenting the cultural significance of capoeira while also highlighting the attention it gained from tourists, Bimba successfully convinced Brazilian authorities of the cultural value of the art and was allowed to open the first capoeira school in 1932 (although not under the name of capoeira, as this was still illegal).

 While there are many acclaimed capoeira schools scattered across the country, Capoeira Training Camp stands out with its international focus.
 Centered on welcoming people from all around the world, this great institution is set in the birthplace of modern Capoeira, Salvador.
-Its training focuses on Brazilian culture as a whole, and they offer classes with masters of both styles of capoeira, as well as lessons in the music of capoeira and the Portuguese language.
+Its training focuses on Brazilian culture as a whole, and they offer classes with masters of both styles, as well as lessons in the music of capoeira and the Portuguese language.

 Due to the secretive nature of the origins of capoeira, the truth about its foundation may be truly lost in history.
-However through the passion and commitment of those who have practiced the art, capoeira has been eternalized in stories, music and movement.
+However, through the passion and commitment of those who have practiced the art, capoeira has been eternalized in stories, music and movement.
 While the past of capoeira may be shrouded in mystery, the future of this cultural icon is as bright as ever.